Devz-0047/fireScoreDocs/docs/concept/vision.md

 sidebar_position: 2
 ---

-# AceTrack Vision
+# FireScore Vision

-## 4.1 Name: AceTrack
+## 4.1 Name: FireScore

-We chose the name **AceTrack** to symbolize precision, speed, and the pinnacle of tennis performance (the "Ace").
+We chose the name **FireScore** to symbolize precision, speed, and the pinnacle of tennis performance (the "Ace").
 It represents our commitment to tracking every pivotal moment of the game with accuracy.

 ## 4.2 Purpose

-AceTrack serves as a centralized hub for tennis fans, officials, and players to:
+FireScore serves as a centralized hub for tennis fans, officials, and players to:
 - **Monitor** live match scores instantly.
 - **Analyze** player performance stats (Aces, Win %, Break Points).
 - **Track** tournament progress and player rankings dynamically.